MilanPecov/devfolio-galaxy/src/apps/blog/data/evolving-postgresql-chapter-1.md

 ---
 slug: evolving-postgresql-chapter-1
-title: Chapter 1: The Price of Order
+title: "Chapter 1: The Price of Order"
 excerpt: Learn about PostgreSQL's locking mechanisms and why naively applying constraints can bring your application to a halt.
 date: March 15, 2024
 readTime: 12 min read